ffMathy/typescript-cs-poco/README.md

 ##### ignoreReadOnly

-If set to true, the `readonly` keyword on properties will be ignored.
+If set to true, the `readonly` keyword on properties will be removed, but the properties themselves will still be added.

 ##### includeInterfaces